tameemansari510/ny-times-app/README.md

 ### Unit Tests:

 ---

-> - When running unit test and test coverage command for the first time, press 'a' when prompted, to run all tests.
 > - To view the coverage report, navigate to folder coverage -> Icov-report -> index.html.
 > - Open index.html in browser for better visual.